What you need to know

 Who can be in the room with the patient?

-In general, anyone who is comforting or helpful to your loved one’s well-being is welcome; including children with adult supervision.
+In general, anyone who is comforting or helpful to your loved one’s well-being is welcome; including children above the age of five with adult supervision.
 Pets that meet hospital requirements are allowed.
 Please discuss this option with the nurse.
 Spaces like the cafeteria and main lobby are available for the comfort of large groups of family and friends.
 The Liberty Club is available to veterans and active military personnel, along with their family and friends.

 Partner with us to fight infection